Jonathan Jackson

 Re L [2021] – representing a father in a 16 day fact finding and final hearing before HHJ O’Leary.
 The father was facing serious allegations of physical and sexual abuse of his 4 year old daughter and her mother and the child had been removed from his care by the Local Authority.
 After hearing evidence, the court made no findings against the father and found that the mother had exaggerated comments made by the child and encouraged her to make allegations.
 At the end of the lengthy proceedings, the child was returned to the care of the father after 16 months of being in foster care.
 The court allowed very limited, and professionally supervised, contact between the child and the mother due to an assessed high risk of future false allegations.

-Re B [2020] second junior counsel to Rehana Begum in a 13 day finding of fact hearing in the Family Court at Manchester, representing an intervenor accused causing extensive injuries to a 5 month old baby.
+Re B [2020] – second junior counsel to Rehana Begum in a 13-day finding of fact hearing in the Family Court at Manchester, representing an intervenor accused of causing extensive injuries to a 5-month-old baby.
 The court found the child’s mother responsible for all of the injuries and made no adverse findings against the intervenor.

 Re H [2019] – representation of an intervenor in care proceedings at a seven-day finding of fact hearing in the Family Court in Manchester.
 The client was facing allegations of the most serious nature, including the deliberate burning of the subject child.